10 MUST-DO Tips Avoid Holiday Weight Gain

 Tip #10: Make a Healthy Gift Wish List

-If you are tired of ugly cat sweaters and yet another blue fashion scarf, maybe it's time to add some healthy gifts to your wish list.
+If you're tired of ugly cat sweaters and more blue fashion scarves, consider adding healthy gifts to your wish list.

 In case you need help on that task, might I recommend